 The basic premise of Naruto, wherein the Fourth Hokage gave his life to seal the Nine-Tailed Demon Fox into the titular character.
-Said sacrifice was later noted to involve his wife, Kushina Uzumaki, and that their sacrifice had much more of a reason than protecting the village.
+Said sacrifice was later noted to involve his wife, Kushina Uzumaki, and their sacrifice had a much stronger reason than simply protecting the village.

-The Third Hokage sacrifices himself when fighting Orochimaru so that Orochimaru's quest to obtain all the world's jutsu would be temporarily halted.
+The Third Hokage used the same kamikaze technique as the Fourth to seal Orochimaru's arms so that Orochimaru's quest to obtain all the world's jutsu would be temporarily halted.

 Chiyo sacrificed her remaining Life Energy to resurrect Gaara, redeeming her part in the sealing of the Ichibi.

 Before this, Sakura and Lady Chiyo played self-sacrifice tennis.
 First Sakura takes Sasori's sword thrust to protect Lady Chiyo, then insists that Chiyo take the poison antidote (they had both been poisoned).
 Two nil.
 Then Lady Chiyo counter-attacks by jabbing Sakura with the antidote syringe and using part of her life energy to sort-of-resurrect her.
 Two all.
 But Lady Chiyo got the last move, and so won the game.